7 key benefits of mobile banking in 2023

 It’s not the only way banks let you control your cards.
-A growing number of banks, like Wells Fargo, Ally Bank and Bank of America, let you use your mobile banking app to turn your debit or credit card off if it goes missing or is stolen.
+A growing number of banks, such as Wells Fargo, Ally Bank, Chase and Bank of America let you use their mobile apps to turn your debit or credit card off if it goes missing or is stolen.
 It’s a nice feature to help you feel instantly secure in a moment of panic.
-Calling a 1-800 number is not required if you want to turn your card back on, either.
+Calling a toll-free number is not required if you want to turn your card back on, either.

-6. Offering clarity of where your financial data is going
+6. Offering clarity about where your financial data is going

-Many of us share our bank data to use services like Venmo and Mint.
+Many consumers share bank data to use services like Venmo and Mint.
 Depending on how many outside apps you use, it can be quite taxing to remember which company has what bank data.
 So a number of banks are trying to help customers understand where it’s going by changing the way data is shared behind the scenes.

-At Wells Fargo, for example, customers are able to see their recurring payments connected to their payment card and turn their cards on and off under one hub.
-It’s called Control Tower, and it’s meant to help you when you’re in a life transition, like when you’re moving to a new city and want to make sure you aren’t paying for services you no longer use.
+At Wells Fargo, for example, customers are able to see recurring payments connected to payment cards and can turn their cards on and off under one hub, called Control Tower.

 7. Giving you tailored options